Kopachris/seshet/docs/tech_drafts/importing_modules.md

 * whitelist (list:string) - List of hostmasks.
 If the event source is in this list, run the module regardless of the other channel and nick lists.
 * blacklist (list:string) - Same as `whitelist`, except never run this module if the event source is in this list.
 Good for banning abusers.
 * cmd_prefix (string, length 1) - Override global command prefix (default: `!`).
-* auth_group (ref:auth_groups) - Defines an authorization profile for this module.
+* acl (json) - Define an access control list for this module (see below).

-### Authorization profiles: db.auth_groups
+### Access control lists: db.modules.acl

-Seshet has four styles of authentication: NickServ, username and password, nickname and password, and password only.
+Seshet has four authentication options for users: NickServ, username and password, nickname and password, and password only.

 With NickServ authentication, all authentication is offloaded to NickServ.
 A number of NickServ accounts may be specified for authorization, and then authentication can be queried by messaging NickServ `ACC <nickname> *` and parsing the results for an account name.
 NickServ authentication is recommended for most use cases.